More media coverage:

 About these paintings

 The story behind this art series is under the images.
-Only one is now left for sale, but I will be making more!
-Prices do not include HST.
+This series is now SOLD OUT.

-I will be making more of these when I am set back up in my summer studio.
-So watch for more in June.
+I will be making more of these when I am back in my summer studio in late June and will be accepting commissions if you want a specific size.

 If you were looking for something in this style in a specific size, please reach out to me and we can talk about a commissioned piece tailored just for you.